leodeslf/leaf/src/content/docs/coding/js/index.md

 # JavaScript

-JavaScript is a **programming language**, in case you are a complicated person you can also call it by its "full name," which is high-level-single-threaded-garbage-collected-interpreted-just-in-time-compiled-prototype-based-multi-paradigm-dynamic-programming-language.
+JavaScript is a **programming language**, in case you are a complicated person you can also call it by its "full name": high-level-single-threaded-garbage-collected-interpreted-just-in-time-compiled-prototype-based-multi-paradigm-dynamic-programming-language.

-It was introduced by Brendan Eich as Mocha, then renamed to LiveScript, and finally released in 1997 as JavaScript.
-The *European Computer Manufacturers Association*'s (ECMA International) *Technical Committee number 39* (TC39) is responsible for maintaining the *ECMAScript Language Specification* (ECMA-262) standard which defines the *ECMAScript Language* (ES or JavaScript).
+It was introduced by Brendan Eich as Mocha, then renamed to LiveScript, and released in 1997 as JavaScript.
+The *European Computer Manufacturers Association*'s (ECMA International) *Technical Committee number 39* (TC39) maintains the *ECMAScript Language Specification* (ECMA-262) standard which defines the *ECMAScript Language* (ES or JavaScript).

 After the launch of the sixth version so called *ES6* (or ES2015), which introduced major features, it's been released a "small update" every year, instead of a big one after several years.